Quasi-Symmetries of Determinantal Point Processes

 \subsection{Normalized multiplicative functionals}

 If the multiplicative functional $\Psi_g$ is $\Prob_{\Pi}$-integrable, then we introduce the {\it normalized} multiplicative functional ${\overline \Psi}_g$ by the formula

-We reformulate Proposition 2.1 in \cite{Buf-CIRM} in our new notation (\ref{pig-def}), (\ref{psig-def}): \begin{proposition} If $g$ is a bounded Borel function on $E$ such that and the operator $1+(g-1)\Pi$ is invertible, then the normalized multiplicative functional ${\overline \Psi}_g$ is well-defined, the subspace $\sqrt{g}L$ is closed, and we have
+We reformulate Proposition 2.1 in \cite{Buf-CIRM} in our new notation (\ref{pig-def}), (\ref{psig-def}): \begin{proposition} If $g$ is a bounded Borel function on $E$ such that and the operator $1+(g-1)\Pi$ is invertible, then the subspace $\sqrt{g}L$ is closed, the normalized multiplicative functional ${\overline \Psi}_g$ is well-defined, and we have

 \end{proposition}